On This Page

 - DigiCert SHA2 Extended Validation Server CA

-Follow these steps to enable mutual authentication:
+You must complete these tasks to enable mutual authentication:

 - Create a new key pair and Certificate Signing Request, using a server-to-server certificate from your CA.